+We hear this question from our list of frequently asked questions out in our communities.
 No. Medical care is not affected in any way by your status as a registered donor.
 Every attempt is made to save your life.
 In fact, patients must receive the most aggressive lifesaving care in order to be potential organ donors.
 If a patient’s heart stops during lifesaving efforts, organs cannot be transplanted.
 Organ and tissue donation is only considered after a physician has pronounced a person dead and family has been consulted.

 What about factors such as age or pre-existing medical conditions?

 You are never too old or unhealthy to register to be a donor.
 This is a great question from our list frequently asked questions!
 Organs and tissues are generally not considered for donation if the person has died from cancer or an infectious disease; however, certain cancer patients can donate corneas.
 In the event you are in a position to be a donor, medical specialists will evaluate your medical history to determine your suitability to donate.
 Organs and tissue are tested for infectious diseases, including hepatitis, AIDS and other viral infections before they are transplanted.

 Does a person have to die to become an organ donor?

 No, there are a few organs that can be transplanted from a living person to another person.
 Living people can donate a kidney or part of the liver or lung; although, Donor Alliance only recovers organs from deceased donors.

 What steps must I take to become an organ and tissue donor?